dylan0stewart/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+500 times.
+100 users with an average of 10 friends each would total to 1000 friends, but since each friendship is a pair and not a new set and add_friendship accounts for 2 adds (you adding the friend and the friend adding you), you half that number and get 500.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+the average degree of separation is around 5.
+We get that number by taking the amount of total connections divided by the length of connections the person has.

 ## 4. Stretch Goal